 What a mess!
 The rice cooker’s boiled over, and now your rice cooker and the countertop are covered in a sticky, starchy film.
 It’s annoying and frustrating but completely preventable.

-To prevent your rice cooker boiling over, make sure you’re using the right amount of water for the amount of rice you’re cooking.
+To prevent your rice cooker from boiling over, make sure you’re using the right amount of water for the amount of rice you’re cooking.
 If that doesn’t resolve the issue, then also make sure you are sufficiently pre-rinsing your rice.
 You can also try adding oil or using a different type of rice.

 If you’re still having trouble with your rice cooker boiling over, you’re not alone.
 It’s a fairly common problem.
 Keep reading to learn how to keep your rice cooker from boiling over once and for all.